LabeliaLabs/distributed-learning-contributivity/mplc/doc/documentation.md

   Enables to artificially corrupt the data of one or several partners:

     - `not_corrupted`: data are not corrupted
-    - `shuffled`: labels are shuffled randomly, not corresponding anymore with inputs
+    - `shuffled`: each label is randomly shuffled
-    - `corrupted`: labels are all offset of `1` class
+    - `corrupted`: each label is offset of one class

   Example: `corrupted_datasets=[not_corrupted, not_corrupted, not_corrupted, shuffled]`